curl/curl/docs/SSLCERTS.md

-Neglecting to use one of the above methods when dealing with a server using a certificate that is not signed by one of the certificates in the installed CA certificate store, will cause SSL to report an error ("certificate verify failed") during the handshake and SSL will then refuse further communication with that server.
+Neglecting to use one of the above methods when dealing with a server using a certificate that is not signed by one of the certificates in the installed CA certificate store, causes SSL to report an error (`certificate verify failed`) during the handshake and SSL then refuses further communication with that server.

 Certificate Verification with Schannel and Secure Transport
 -----------------------------------------------------------

-If libcurl was built with Schannel (Microsoft's native TLS engine) or Secure Transport (Apple's native TLS engine) support, then libcurl will still perform peer certificate verification, but instead of using a CA cert bundle, it will use the certificates that are built into the OS.
+If libcurl was built with Schannel (Microsoft's native TLS engine) or Secure Transport (Apple's native TLS engine) support, then libcurl still performs peer certificate verification, but instead of using a CA cert bundle, it uses the certificates that are built into the OS.
 These are the same certificates that appear in the Internet Options control panel (under Windows) or Keychain Access application (under OS X).
-Any custom security rules for certificates will be honored.
+Any custom security rules for certificates are honored.

-Schannel will run CRL checks on certificates unless peer verification is disabled.
-Secure Transport on iOS will run OCSP checks on certificates unless peer verification is disabled.
-Secure Transport on OS X will run either OCSP or CRL checks on certificates if those features are enabled, and this behavior can be adjusted in the preferences of Keychain Access.
+Schannel runs CRL checks on certificates unless peer verification is disabled.
+Secure Transport on iOS runs OCSP checks on certificates unless peer verification is disabled.
+Secure Transport on OS X runs either OCSP or CRL checks on certificates if those features are enabled, and this behavior can be adjusted in the preferences of Keychain Access.

 HTTPS proxy
 -----------